inmanta/inmanta-core/docs/model_developers/project_creation.rst

 .. note::
     The std module is the only module that does not have to be imported explicitly.

-Before the project can be executed, the std module has to be added to the *requires* section in the ``project.yml`` file and the module needs to be installed in the development venv.
+Before the project can be executed, the std module has to be installed.
 This is done by executing the following command in the project directory:

 .. code-block:: bash

-    inmanta module add std
+    inmanta project install

 The example can be executed with ``inmanta compile``.
 This prints out "hello world" on stdout.